The art museum

 Monday - Sunday 10am - 5pm

-The kitchen is open 11am - 6pm
+The café is open 11am - 4pm, except Monday

 November - March: